likhithseera/MobComp-SafeDrive_App/README.md

-# README.md by GROUP 39 - Project 5
+# README file for SafeDrive App

 # The project is divided in 3 tasks - 1.
-Android 2.
-Intoxication Calculation with Python 3.
-Fuzzy analysis with matlab
+Android Development using Kotlin 2.
+Intoxication Calculation using CNN in Python 3.
+Fuzzy analysis using matlab

 ## Task 1